wbreeze/poui/Etapa02.md

 We could try "Order", but that has all sorts of meanings.
 What to do?
 Perhaps "PartO" as an abbreviation?
 It's easy to say.
 In Spanish, "parto" means delivery, as in delivering a baby.
-As an unintended other meaning, that isn't a bad.
-It's our new baby.
+As an unintended other meaning, that isn't bad.
 The 'O' is a little awkward.
 It can be taken for zero '0'.
 It sits out there on the end like a solitary egg, and it's awkward to type.
 Let's go with "Parto".

 One question is how smart to make it.
-Do we just make it an <ol>
-with children and pass the children to it, or do we make it render Item children from its properties?
+Do we just make it an `<ol>` with children and pass the children to it, or do we make it render Item children from its properties?
 The second feels reasonable, because we don't need it to be so flexible as to take any kind of children.